-Some of the major projects Allan has advised through permitting include The Farmers Market/The Grove Shopping Center, The J. Paul Getty Fine Arts Center, the Hollywood Park Racetrack NFL Stadium, the 20th Century Fox Studios, Howard Hughes Center, The Wilshire and Remington high rise condominiums, Sunshine Canyon Landfill, the Marvin Davis Research Center at Cedars-Sinai Medical Center, and Long Range Development Plans for the University of California’s Berkeley, Santa Cruz and Santa Barbara campuses.
+Major project entitlements to Allan’s credit include numerous mixed-use multi-family housing projects, the Farmers Market/Grove Shopping Center, the J. Paul Getty Fine Arts Center, the Hollywood Park Racetrack NFL Stadium, the 20th Century Fox Studio Masterplan, Howard Hughes Center, the Wilshire and Remington Condominiums, Sunshine Canyon Landfill, the Marvin Davis Research Center at Cedars-Sinai Medical Center, and Long Range Development Plans for the University of California’s Berkeley, Santa Cruz and Santa Barbara campuses.

 - University of California at Berkeley, School of Law, J.D., American Jurisprudence Award in Constitutional Law and Antitrust Law

 - University of California at Berkeley, B.A., with highest honors, Phi Beta Kappa, Edward Kraft Memorial Scholar, Alumni Scholar, California State Scholar, Bank of America Social Sciences Award

 - Named "Southern California Super Lawyer" in Real Estate and Land Use/Zoning by Thomson Reuters (2006, 2015-2023)